 The products include a single look in each dimension using the full available signal bandwidth and complex samples (real and imaginary) preserving the phase information.
 The products have been geo-referenced using the orbit and attitude data from the satellite and have been corrected for azimuth bi-static delay, elevation antenna pattern and range spreading loss.

-Stripmap SLCs contain one image for its single swath per polarisation band.
-IW, having three swaths, has three images in single polarisation and six images for dual polarisation.
-EW, having five swaths, has five images for single polarisation and ten images for dual polarisation.
+SM SLCs contain one image per polarisation for its single swath.
+IW, having three sub-swaths, has three images in single polarisation and six images for dual polarisation.
+EW, having five sub-swaths, has five images for single polarisation and ten images for dual polarisation products.

-For IW and EW, each sub-swath consists of a series of bursts.
-Each burst has been processed as a separate SLC image.
-The individually focused complex burst images are included, in azimuth-time order, into a single sub-swath image, with black-fill demarcation in between, similar to the ENVISAT ASAR Wide ScanSAR SLC products.
+For IW and EW, each sub-swath consists of a series of bursts in azimuth.
+The individually focused complex burst data are included, in azimuth-time order, into a single sub-swath image, with black-fill demarcation in between.

 For IW, a focused burst has a duration of ~2.75 seconds and a burst overlap of approximately ~0.4 seconds.
 For EW, a focused burst has a duration of ~3.19 seconds with an overlap of ~0.1 seconds.
 The overlap slightly increases in range within a sub-swath.
-Unlike ASAR WSS which contains a large overlap between beams, for SENTINEL-1 TOPSAR products, the imaged ground area of adjacent bursts only marginally overlap in azimuth just enough to provide contiguous coverage of the ground.
-This is due to the one natural azimuth look inherent in the data.
+This overlap is sufficient to provide contiguous coverage of the ground.

-Images for all bursts in all sub-swaths of an IW SLC product are re-sampled to a common pixel spacing grid in range and azimuth.
-Burst synchronisation is ensured for both IW and EW products.
+Images for all bursts in all sub-swaths of IW/EW SLC products are re-sampled to a common pixel spacing grid in range and azimuth.
+Burst synchronisation is maintained for both IW and EW products to ensure that interferometry between pairs of products acquired multiple repeat periods apart can be performed.

 The Swath Timing data set record in SLC products contains information about the bursts including dimensions, timing and location that can be used to merge the bursts and swaths together.